IQSS/dataverse/doc/sphinx-guides/source/admin/troubleshooting.rst

 :fixedwidthplain:`Exception Description: Could not deserialize object from byte array` ...

 ... you should reach out by opening an issue.
-In the good ol' days of running Dataverse Software version 4 running on Glassfish 4, this was a hint for an unsupported JDBC driver.
-In Dataverse Software version 5 this would be a new regression and its cause would need to be investigated.
+In the good ol' days of running Dataverse Software 4.x running on Glassfish 4, this was a hint for an unsupported JDBC driver.
+In Dataverse Software 5.x this would be a new regression and its cause would need to be investigated.